Zulu-Inuoe/jzon/README.md

 The keyword arguments control optional features when reading:
 * `:allow-comments` controls if we allow single-line // comments and /**/ multiline block comments.
 * `:allow-trailing-comma` controls if we allow a single comma `,` after all elements of an array or object.
+* `:allow-multiple-content` controls if we allow for more than one element at the 'toplevel' *see below*
 * `:key-fn` is a function of one value which is called on object keys as they are read, or a boolean *(see below)*
 * `:max-depth` controls the maximum depth allowed when nesting arrays or objects.
 * `:max-string-length` controls the maximum length allowed when reading a string key or value.